-Firstly find the length of the zip you wish to work with.
+Find the length of the zip you wish to work with.
 Measure from the zip pull at the start of the zip, to the zip stopper at the end of the zip.
 This is the length of the zip.

 We require the zip to be in the centre of the bag.
 Take your zip length measurement and add 1/2″ (1cm) onto each side of the zip for the zipper tabs.
 I would recommend using zipper tabs as they will take your bag from homemade to professional.
 Read the original blog post or watch the YouTube video to understand how to use them, the size of the tabs will not change.

-Therefore your measurements should look something like this:
+Your measurements should look something like this:

 Seam Allowance | Gap | Zip Tab | Zip Measurement | Zip Tab | Gap | Seam Allowance